 When people come home after decades in prison, a California ID opens up doors to jobs, housing, healthcare, and other vital services.
 Not having an ID means not having access to work, a home, or healthcare.
-This can lead to frustration, hopelessness, and likely plays a role in our current recidivism rate of over 70%.
+This can lead to frustration, and hopelessness, and likely plays a role in our current recidivism rate of over 70%.

 Our Alameda County Cal-ID Project will support people getting their IDs before they leave prison.
 SB 629, 2021 (Roth) with our support will allow people to leave prison with their Cal-IDs.
 We need your support to make it happen!